MikesNH6/OpenVantage/README.md

+# OpenVantage

-# OpenVantage this is a project showcasing tasks using Spring boot and Angular 6
+This is a project showcasing simple CRUD tasks using Spring boot(API) and Angular 6(Front end)